Scorching heat, sweaty clothes, an everlasting headache and will to go somewhere cold and never return.

 That is Delhi summer for you.
 And Mumbai, And Chennai and Bangalore and everywhere else, unless you find yourself in one of the places on this list.

-So when summer comes to India, what do you?
+So when summer comes to India, what do you do?

-You read further this list of coldest places in India to at least give your thoughts a chill if not pack your bags and take off right away!
+You read further on in this list of coldest places in India to pack your bags and take off right away!
 A bit of day dreaming doesn’t hurt anyone !